Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-It is also subject to question to reevaluate the biological plausibility of basic operations of deep networks such as convolutions, activation functions or optimizations (learning rules) etc. One of the most critical aspect of convolutions used in computer vision is the weight sharing.
-State-of-the-art convolutional networks utilize shared weights, a capability that biological networks, which require local weight updates, do not possess \cite{grossberg1987competitive}.
-Several studies have attempted to relax weight sharing in convolutional networks by introducing locally connected networks \cite{bartunov2018assessing,neyshabur2020towards}.
-However, such networks perform worse for large scale architectures and hard tasks e.g. large-class categorization.
+{Another} {Interpretation/implementation of learning in} {recent} neural network models is yet another barrier \cite{bommasani2021opportunities}. {While BP may not be biologically plausible,} the principles underlying BP can inspire the development of biologically plausible learning algorithms.
+Mechanisms such as \textit{feedback alignment} (FA), burst propagation, and predictive coding offer promising alternative pathways for approximating the learning capabilities in biological networks.
+The work by Lillicrap et al. \cite{lillicrap2020backpropagation} highlights the importance of these alternative mechanisms, bridging the gap between computational models and biology.

-Another most significant barrier to achieving human-level AI might be the way the learning is interpreted and implemented in neural network models especially in the most recent foundation models \cite{bommasani2021opportunities}.
-The principles underlying backpropagation can inspire the development of biologically plausible learning algorithms.
-Mechanisms such as feedback alignment, burst propagation, and predictive coding offer promising alternative pathways for approximating the learning capabilities observed in ANNs.
-The work by Lillicrap et al. \cite{lillicrap2020backpropagation} highlights the importance of these alternative mechanisms, bridging the gap between computational models and biological reality.
-While backpropagation itself may not be biologically plausible, its core concepts can be used to guide the learning at an higher level and continue to influence the understanding and modeling of learning in the brain.
+{As AI systems increasingly assume mission-critical roles, ensuring their safety, security, and robustness against adversarial attacks, failures, and intrusions has become a central research priority.
+This involves methods for verifying and validating AI behavior and mitigating deployment risks.
+Some argue that missing elements may include self-awareness and self-assessment.
+Yet, the conceptualization of consciousness in AI remains one of the most elusive goals \cite{lewis2011survey}.
+Whether artificial entities could ever possess subjective experiences, such as a sense of safety, is still unknown.
+Attempts at mathematical modeling \cite{kleiner2020mathematical} have so far failed to account for the full spectrum of human conscious experience.}